base-org/brand-kit/guides/editorial-style-guide.md

 - **Gender-Neutral Language:** Use gender-neutral pronouns and terms.
 For example, use "they/them" instead of "he/she" and "folks" instead of "guys."
 - **Cultural Sensitivity:** Avoid stereotypes or cultural assumptions.
 Be respectful and considerate of all cultures and identities.

+##  Templates and Examples
+- This section provides templates and examples to help contributors create consistent and high-quality content for showcasing projects built on Base.
+By following these templates, you can effectively communicate the value and impact of projects within the Base ecosystem.

 - **Tips for Improving Clarity**

   - [Sentence Clarity](https://owl.purdue.edu/owl/general_writing/mechanics/sentence_clarity.html) - Strategies for improving sentence clarity include using transitional words, properly placing subordinate clauses, and choosing action verbs over ‘be’ verbs (e.g. _is_, _are_).